Poovizhi214/19AI307_JAVA/Module-02/DAY-5/README.md

 ## PROGRAM:
  ```
 /*
-Program to implement a Smallest Element in an Array
+Program to implement a Largest Element in an Array
 Developed by: POOVIZHI P
 RegisterNumber:  212222020018
 */